joolstorrentecalo/gitlab-foss/doc/administration/postgresql/upgrading_os.md

 # Upgrading operating systems for PostgreSQL

-WARNING:
-[Geo](../geo/index.md) cannot be used to migrate a PostgreSQL database from one operating system to another.
-If you attempt to do so, the secondary site may appear to be 100% replicated when in fact some data is not replicated, leading to data loss.
-This is because Geo depends on PostgreSQL streaming replication, which suffers from the limitations described in this document.
-Also see [Geo Troubleshooting - Check OS locale data compatibility](../geo/replication/troubleshooting/common.md#check-os-locale-data-compatibility).

 If you upgrade the operating system on which PostgreSQL runs, any [changes to locale data might corrupt your database indexes](https://wiki.postgresql.org/wiki/Locale_data_changes).
 In particular, the upgrade to `glibc` 2.28 is likely to cause this problem.
 To avoid this issue,